Skip to content

 Croque Monsieur

 This classic French sandwich started to pop up on menus at cafés all across Paris in the early 20th century.
-It’s known as the gentleman’s sandwich loaded up with toasted bread, cheese, bechamel, and ham, and you can still find it today on menus all across Europe and the United States.
+It’s also known as the gentleman’s sandwich and is still on menus all across Europe and the United States.

 Ingredients and Substitutions

-• Bread – I prefer to use an artisan-style loaf as it adds more texture and flavor to the recipe but you can also use 2 slices of wonder bread, although I don’t recommend that.
+• Bread — I prefer an artisan-style loaf, as it adds more texture and flavor to the recipe, but you can also use 2 slices of plain white bread.

-• Cheese – Traditionally shredded comet cheese is used but you can also use gruyere, swiss, or parmesan.
+• Cheese – Traditionally, shredded comté cheese is used, but you can also use gruyere, Swiss, or Parmigiano Reggiano.

-• Ham – Black forest ham works really well for this recipe but also any country style roasted ham is fantastic as well.
+• Ham – Black forest ham works well for this recipe, but also any country-style roasted ham is fantastic as well.
+In addition, this recipe is perfect for using any leftover holiday ham you may have.

 Toast two slices of bread in a large pan or on a griddle with melted unsalted butter over medium-low heat or until toasted and then flip them over to toast the other side.